Thai Real Estate As An Investment | SunwayEstates

 40 Estonia, Tallinn $ 3,956

 Thailand also hasn’t yet joined the house price boom overseas.
-With residential prices in USA, UK and Australia growing at record pace in 2021, Thailand offers a more affordable, a more reasonable and - may we say - a more sustainable alternative.
+With residential prices in the USA, UK and Australia growing at a record pace in 2021, Thailand offers a more affordable, more reasonable and - may we say - a more sustainable alternative.

-Lower entry price also makes purchasing real estate here less disruptive for you, and on the other hand allows to create a diversified portfolio more easily, if you want to go there.
+The lower entry price also makes purchasing real estate here less disruptive for you, and on the other hand, allows you to create a diversified portfolio more easily if you want to go there.

 (Besides, where else can you buy a gorgeous 3-bedroom island sea view villa for $500,000?)